nrfconnect/sdk-nrf/include/bluetooth/mesh/sensor.rst

 Sensor data is accessed through the :cpp:member:`bt_mesh_sensor::get` callback, which is expected to fill the ``rsp`` parameter with the most recent sensor data and return a status code.
 Each sensor channel will be encoded internally according to the sensor type.

-The sensor data in the callback typically comes from a sensor using the :ref:`Zephyr sensor API <zephyr:sensor>`.
+The sensor data in the callback typically comes from a sensor using the :ref:`Zephyr sensor API <zephyr:sensor_api>`.
 The Zephyr sensor API records samples in two steps:

 1.